World Intellectual Property Day 2017: Innovation — Improving Lives

 Celebrate World IP Day 2017 at the Copyright Office

-The U.S. Copyright Office will host a program in recognition of World Intellectual Property Day on Wednesday, April 26, 2017.
+The U.S. Copyright Office hosted a program in recognition of World Intellectual Property Day on Wednesday, April 26, 2017.
 This year's theme, as announced by the World Intellectual Property Organization (WIPO), is “Innovation — Improving Lives.”

-To show the importance of recording technology as a tool of creativity, this program also will include excerpts from the eight-part series , Soundbreaking: Stories From the Cutting Edge of Recorded Music.
+To show the importance of recording technology as a tool of creativity, this program also included excerpts from the eight-part series, Soundbreaking: Stories From the Cutting Edge of Recorded Music.

-Free and open to the public, this program will be held in the historic Coolidge Auditorium of the Jefferson Building of the Library of Congress, located at 10 First Street SE, Washington, DC., starting at 10:30 am.
+Free and open to the public, this program was held in the historic Coolidge Auditorium of the Jefferson Building of the Library of Congress, located at 10 First Street SE, Washington, DC., starting at 10:30 am.
 World Intellectual Property Day, observed on April 26th since 2000, marks the date in 1970 when the WIPO Convention came in to force.
 The anniversary of this occasion is observed as a way of promoting and increasing general understanding of intellectual property.
-Request ADA accommodations five business days in advance at (202) 707-6362 or [email protected].